architecture-building-systems/hive/README.md

 # HIVE

-HIVE (working name) is a collection of Grasshopper components and workflow templates designed to facilitate flexibility in informed decision making during the early stages of building design.
+HIVE is a collection of Grasshopper components and workflow templates designed to facilitate flexibility in informed decision making during the early stages of building design.

-The tools are based on research conducted by the Chair of Architecture and Building Systems, ETH Zurich.
+The aim of HIVE is to increase the availability of tools developed during research projects at the Chair of Architecture and Building Systems, ETH Zurich.

 ## Projects currently in this repository:

-### **GH_RC_simulator**
+### **RC_simulator**

+A native energy simulation toolset for Grasshopper!
 A series of user objects based on resistor-capacitor model in the [RC_BuildingSimulator](https://github.com/architecture-building-systems/RC_BuildingSimulator) repository.
-Documentation and developer's notes can be found in the [project wiki](https://github.com/architecture-building-systems/hive/wiki).
+For tool documentation and developer's notes check the [project wiki](https://github.com/architecture-building-systems/hive/wiki).
+Currently still under development.

-**Use Case:** The first use case is based on an exercise in the course Energy and Climate Systems III, where the energy impact of the length of an overhang is assessed.
+**Use Case:** As a proof of concept of the tool, a parametric shading surface is applied to a window.
+The energy impact of the different shading length can be viewed in real time in Grasshopper.
+This can be used to optimize or compare geometries.

 ![Use case for an embedded resistor-capacitor model](https://github.com/architecture-building-systems/hive/blob/master/repository_files/hive_march_20.gif)

 ## Projects to be included:

-* **Net-zero energy building assesment**: Workflows in Ladybug and Honeybee developed by Laura Cowie to assess design options for a net-zero building refurbishment.
+* **Net-zero energy building assesment** (Laura Cowie): Workflows in Ladybug and Honeybee for assessing design options for a net-zero building refurbishment.

-* **Panelling tool**: Stefan Caranovic recently circulated a working version within the chair.
+* **Panelling tool** (Stefan Caranovic): A panelling tool recently circulated within the chair.
 A possible enhancement of this tool would be to include PV panel visualisation (Linus Walker).